bahrus/be-observing/README.md

 # Alternatives

 > [!Note]
-> An extra thin layer can be applied on top of be-observing, so that the original HTML that is streamed from the server can provide the initial values of the property that *be-observing* observes, and then once that initial handshake is established, lean exclusively on *be-observing* for all subsequent updates.
+> An extra thin layer can be applied on top of be-observing, so that the original HTML that is streamed from the server can provide the initial values of the properties that *be-observing* observes, and then once that initial handshake is established, lean exclusively on *be-observing* for all subsequent updates.
 This is handled by [be-entrusting](https://github.com/bahrus/be-entrusting).

 > [!Note]
 > *be-observing* is very close to [be-calculating](https://github.com/bahrus/be-calculating) as far as feature set.
 The two share many common modules.
 The significant differences are: